SBS Transit: 19782001

 The company was replaced by the Singapore Bus Service (1978) Limited on 17 February 1978.
-In May 1978, the company implemented a rule that car owners are were not allowed to purchases any shares, resulting in more than 5,000 applicants being unsuccessful.
+In May 1978, the company implemented a rule that car owners were not allowed to purchase any shares, resulting in more than 5,000 applicants being unsuccessful.
 The stock was oversubscribed by about 27 times, with received for 14 million shares at each.
 The company was listed on the Stock Exchange of Singapore (SES) on 26 June 1978.

 In 1992, SBS were reorganised under a new subsidiary SBS Bus Services Pte Ltd. On 12 November 1997, the original Singapore Bus Services (1978) Limited was renamed DelGro Corporation, with SBS Bus Services Pte Ltd listed separately as Singapore Bus Services Limited on 10 December that year.

 SBS also operated taxis as SBS Taxis.
 SBS Taxis merged with Singapore Commuter and Singapore Airport Bus Services on 1 July 1995 to form CityCab, which remained part of DelGro Corporation.

 SBS also operated Airbus in the past from 1995 to 1997 and Premium Bus Services, Sentosa Services and Jurong Island Services called "SBS Leisure" in 1995 to 2003.
 SBS had transferred Sentosa and Jurong Island Services in 2003, and Premium Bus Services (555 and 556) in December 2003 to private bus operators.
 555 was a bus service from Watten Estate to Spottiswoode Park and 556 was a bus service from Sunset Way to Shenton Way, but it was totally withdrawn on 31 October 2004.